skrub-data/skrub/doc/skrub_pipeline.rst

 Skrub expressions
 ~~~~~~~~~~~~~~~~~

-Skrub pipelines are built using special objects that represent intermediate results in
+Skrub pipelines are built using special objects that represent intermediate
-a computation.
-These objects record the operations performed on them—such as applying
+results in a computation.
+These objects record the operations performed on them
-operators or calling methods—allowing the entire computation graph to be retrieved
+(such as applying operators or calling methods) allowing the entire computation
-later as a machine learning pipeline that can be fitted and applied to unseen data.
+graph to be retrieved later as a machine learning pipeline that can be fitted
+and applied to unseen data.

 Because these Skrub objects encapsulate computations that can be evaluated to produce
 results, we call them **expressions**.